zsteinkamp/m4l-ChiasticSlide/README.md

 ## Changelog

+- 2024-12-11 [v9](https://github.com/zsteinkamp/m4l-ChiasticSlide/releases/download/v9/ChiasticSlide-v9.amxd) - Adds an automation-aware toggle for the endless direction knob.
+Thanks again @Luke-KB for the feedback!
+Also makes the visualization more accurate when min/max vol is used.
 - 2024-12-07 [v8](https://github.com/zsteinkamp/m4l-ChiasticSlide/releases/download/v8/ChiasticSlide-v8.amxd) - Fixes a bug when the endless direction knob is automated to 0 or 360 disabling automation.
 - 2024-11-29 [v7](https://github.com/zsteinkamp/m4l-ChiasticSlide/releases/download/v7/ChiasticSlide-v7.amxd) - Accurately show pickup pattern.
 Math is fun!
 Direction knob is _endless_.
 Feedback welcome on if this is problematic.
 For me it is 10x the fun.
 - 2024-10-29 [v6](https://github.com/zsteinkamp/m4l-ChiasticSlide/releases/download/v6/ChiasticSlide-v6.amxd) - Add non-blocking telemetry ping on load.
 Does not send any identifying information, only the plugin name, the local computer name, type of computer, and CPU type.
 I just want to see which plugins are used the most.